-GoToWebinar was originally designed as a marketing tool.
-The features within the software are specific to helping marketers understand, and connect with, their prospects.
+GoToWebinar was originally designed as a sales and marketing tool.
+The features are specific to helping marketers understand and connect with prospects, as well as build client loyalty.
 Engagement tools are targeted at gaining that insight.
-Still, many trainers and coaches latched onto this technology when it first came out as an easy way to bring training to remote learners.
+Still, Learning & Development teams latched onto this technology when it first came out as an easy way to bring training to remote learners.
 GoToWebinar is conducive to presenting information in a more formal fashion to large groups with limited interaction.
-Features you can use for training:

-Registration: Create custom questions to get to know your learners before they join the session.
+Create custom questions in the registration form to get to know your audience before the event and help you tweak your content accordingly.

 Draw Tools: Give one or more participants the ability to draw on the screen using pen or marker.